HB 1224 (2025)

 Lastly, he claimed the bill would not apply to school nurses, some of which are RNs.
 The bill does not include language to support that.

-Rep. Kevin West introduced this bill as HB 3214 (2024).
+Rep. Kevin West previously introduced a similar measure as HB 3214 (2024).

 Comments are closed.